fbpx

 Draft-proof Your Doors And Windows

-Cold air enters your home through uninsulated spaces that can raise your heating bill and allow not just cold air in, but also moisture.
+Cold air enters your home through uninsulated spaces that can raise your heating bill and allow cold air in and moisture.
 Use weather stripping and/or caulking to seal windows and door frames.
 Hang thermal curtains which not only block drafts but also noise.
 Use a cloth or plastic draft stopper on doors.
 Cloth draft stoppers, also called door snakes, can be simple cloth tubes filled with batting or decorative doggy-shaped draft blockers.

 If you are a homeowner, consider upgrading to triple-insulated windows in which glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
 Yes, they are pricey, but, in the long run, they reduce your heat bill and improve your energy efficiency.
 They reduce energy loss by as much as 30% to 50%.